The SMS Marketer’s Guide to Conversational Commerce 2.0

 Not doing so could lead to more spam complaints, which may prompt carriers to filter messages or take legal action.

 That’s a lot to keep track of yourself, but your SMS provider can help.
-With Postscript, in fact, deactivated numbers are automatically identified and removed from your list—usually within 24 hours of being marked deactivated.
+With Postscript, deactivated numbers are automatically identified and removed from your list—usually within 24 hours of being marked deactivated.

 We will also remove numbers anytime we receive notification from a carrier regarding a permanent deliverability issue—for example, if the number the subscriber provided is not valid or is connected to a landline.